Gippsland Line Upgrade

 Who is responsible?

-The Gippsland Line Upgrade is being delivered by the Melbourne Metro Rail Authority (MMRA), on behalf of the Victorian Government.
+The Gippsland Line Upgrade is being delivered by Rail Projects Victoria (RPV), on behalf of the Victorian Government.

 We have started site investigations along the Gippsland line including environmental and geotechnical assessments, identifying cultural heritage, hydrology and noise monitoring.
 Passengers may notice more activity near the rail line as we gather this information to help the design and planning process.